 When a celebrity comes out with a new dietary supplement, I’m acutely interested, especially since I know my clients will be as well.
 So when Chuck Norris launched his Morning Kick superfood blend, I knew I had to check out its nutritional specs immediately.

-This product is an intriguing combination of prebiotics, probiotics, and superfoods, all of which are essential for overall well-being.
-But are they in meaningful amounts?
-Does the product live up to its claims of energy, digestion, and joint health?
+This product is an intriguing combination of prebiotics, probiotics, and superfoods, all of which are essential for overall well-being, but does it live up to its claims of energy, digestion, and joint health?

 Hint: It does pretty well, but still doesn’t outperform Live it Up Super Greens.